Health Care Benefits After Separating from the Military

 Transitional Assistance Management Program (TAMP)

-The Transitional Assistance Management Program (TAMP) is a short-term health care program that will give you and your family an additional 180 days of health care coverage after you separate from the military.
-The benefits are the same as active duty health care, and if you qualify, you and your family will receive DoD issued ID cards for access to health care on base.
+The Transitional Assistance Management Program (TAMP) is a short-term health care program that provides you and your family with an additional 180 days of health care coverage after you separate from the military.
+The benefits are the same as active duty health care, and if you qualify, you and your family will receive DoD-issued ID cards for access to health care on base.

-TAMP is designed for military members and their families who are required to make a quick, and sometimes unexpected, exit from military service.
-Eligibility for TAMP depends on 2 factors: the reason you are separating from the military, and you must have an honorable discharge.
+TAMP is designed for military members and their families who must make a quick, sometimes unexpected, exit from military service.
+Eligibility for TAMP depends on 2 factors: the reason you are separating from the military and your having an honorable discharge.
 Some qualifying reasons for separation include involuntary separation, stop-loss in support of a contingency operation, voluntary agreement to stay on active duty for less than one year in support of a contingency operation, receiving a sole survivorship discharge, and a few other select circumstances.

-Involuntary Separation Guide – This article and podcast is an in-depth guide covering many of the struggles facing servicemembers facing an involuntary separation.
+Involuntary Separation Guide – This article and podcast provide an in-depth guide covering many of the struggles service members face during an involuntary separation.
 Highly recommended if you need additional information about what to expect and how to cope with this transition.

-If you are eligible for TAMP, it should show up in your DEERS profile, and it is recommended you apply for these benefits before you separate from the military.
-This will give you 6 additional months of active duty health care coverage, which will hopefully be enough time to find a civilian health care plan, or transition to the Continued Health Care Benefit Program (CHCBP), which is covered below.
+If you are eligible for TAMP, it should show up in your DEERS profile, and it is recommended that you apply for these benefits before you separate from the military.
+This will give you 6 additional months of active-duty health care coverage, which should be enough time to find a civilian health care plan or transition to the Continued Health Care Benefit Program (CHCBP), covered below.

 Continued Health Care Benefit Program (CHCBP)

 In the civilian world, companies offer their employees COBRA Health Insurance Coverage, which allows their employees to take their group health insurance with them when they leave their company.
-The only catch is the former employee is required to pay for the entire cost of the plan (i.e. it is no longer subsidized by their former employer).
+The only catch is that the former employee must pay the full cost of the plan (i.e., it is no longer subsidized by their former employer).
 COBRA benefits are usually good for 18 months.

-The military doesn’t have an exact COBRA program, but they offer something very similar to the Continued Health Care Benefit Program (CHCBP).
-Participants who are leaving the military health care system (Tricare) are able to buy into the CHCBP.
+The military doesn’t have a COBRA program, but it offers a program very similar to the Continued Health Care Benefit Program (CHCBP).
+Participants who are leaving the military health care system (TRICARE) can enroll in the CHCBP.

-Program Eligibility: This program offers 18-36 months of benefits and is open to anyone who is leaving Tricare, including military members and their families, children who lose age eligibility for Tricare, divorced spouses, etc. This program is open to a wide variety of people, but there is a cost involved: the premiums for FY 2012 is $1,065 per quarter for individuals and $2,390 per quarter for families.
+Program Eligibility: This program offers 18-36 months of benefits and is open to anyone leaving TRICARE, including military members and their families, children who have lost TRICARE eligibility, and divorced spouses.
+This program is open to a wide range of people, but there is a cost: as of 2026, premiums are $2,103 per quarter for individuals and $5,339 per quarter for families.
+These rates adjust annually — check TRICARE’s current CHCBP premium page for the latest numbers.

 Here is more information about the Continued Health Care Benefit Program (CHCBP).